On colorful generalizations of the Goodman--Pollack transversal problem: Introduction

-We provide a solution to the colorful Goodman-Pollack problem (see Corollary \ref{cor:colorful}) by establishing a more general matroidal Theorem \ref{thm:main}, which extends all of the previous theorems.
-Before stating the results, we introduce the following notion:
+We provide a solution to the colorful Goodman-Pollack problem (see Corollary~\ref{cor:colorful}) by establishing a more general matroidal Theorem~\ref{thm:main}, extending all of the previous theorems.
+We introduce the following notion (see also~\cite[Def.~1.2]{mcginnis2026necessary}):

 \begin{definition} Let $0 \le r \le k < d$ be integers and $\FF \in \{\R, \C\}$ a field.
 For a family of convex sets $\F$ in $\FF^d$, and a matroid $M$ on the ground set $\F$.
 A function